"I feel tremendous guilt. I think we have created tools that are ripping apart the social fabric of how society works."

 Then came the SPACs.

-The final damage: Virgin Galactic down 98.5% (after a reverse stock split).
+Final tally: Virgin Galactic down 98.5% (after a reverse stock split).
 Opendoor down 62.9%.
 Clover Health down 74.4%.
-MetroMile crashed 90% before being acquired.
+MetroMile down 90% before acquisition.
+Chamath cleared roughly $750 million.
+The retail investors who followed the king?
+Not so lucky.

 Hindenburg Research called Chamath a "Wall Street celebrity promoter" whose "public persona strikes us as the sugar that helps the poison go down."

-When criticized, Chamath's response revealed something interesting.
-Rather than empathy or accountability, he became dismissive.
+When criticized, rather than empathy or accountability, he became dismissive.
 Critics described him as "dunking on people who say that they lost money because of him," comparing him to "a bully who stole someone's lunch money and then says, 'Stop crying about it.'"

 This is Type 3 under stress moving toward Type 9.
 When the Achiever faces failure or criticism they can't spin, they detach.
 They go numb.
 They minimize.